Austrian colonization of the Nicobar Islands: Novara expedition of 1858

 Motivated by an urge to explore, Archduke Ferdinand Maximilian of Austria in 1857 sent the frigate SMS Novara on a trip of scientific circumnavigation around the globe.
 On board was a team of researchers from the Austrian Academy of Sciences, which also received the additional task of looking out for possible locations for a penal colony.

 In February 1858, Novara reached the island of Car Nicobar, the northernmost island of the chain.
 The Austrian team sailed around the islands of Nancowry and Kamorta but did not try to occupy them.
 The leader of the group, ethnologist Karl von Scherzer, encouraged the team to explore the island for artifacts.
 The researchers acquired more than 400 native artifacts from Nancowry and Kamorta, after which von Scherzer began promoting the idea of recolonization; the Austrian government ruled against it.

 If von Scherzer's idea had been accepted by the Austrian government, the colonization would have been most likely uncontested.
 The Danish had removed all settlements from the Nicobar Islands and relinquished sovereignty over them in 1848, and British colonization lay 10 years in the future.

 Aurora expedition

-In 1886, the Austrian corvette SMS Aurora anchored in the harbor of Nancowry before continuing her voyage to the Far East.
+In 1886, the Austro-Hungarian corvette SMS Aurora anchored in the harbor of Nancowry before continuing her voyage to the Far East.
 The Austrians then realized that the British had already settled the islands.
 In 1868, the British had officially purchased the rights to all twenty-four of the Nicobar Islands from the Danish government.
 There were no further plans for Austrian recolonization.